microsoft/VSProjectSystem/Documentation/ItemIDs.md

      represent foo.cs?"
 - Q: Then how can store state regarding an item without dealing with event handlers?
- **A**: Instead of storing itemids, store the item moniker.
-Then whenever you
-     need the itemid you obtain it using the moniker:
+  - A: Instead of storing itemids, store the item moniker.
+Then whenever you need the itemid you obtain it using the moniker:

         IVsHierarchy::GetCanonicalName(itemid, out moniker)